tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 isDraft: true
 ---

+Welcome designers,\
+welcome coders,\
+welcome the folks from the creamy center of that Venn diagram!

-This is a guide to help You use the Utopia design system/approach in your project.
+This is a guide to help You use the Utopia design system in your project.
 You're going to learn a way or two of how to work with it in Figma and a simple but flexible method for implementing it in Tailwind CSS.

-Welcome designers!, welcome coders!, welcome the folks from the creamy center of that Venn diagram!

 **Choose your adventure**